Gambia: October 1995

-I am rebuilding my website after three years of neglect, partly to promote two books already published and a third in the making, and partly to promote two unique program models that have proven effective in my work in Africa during an ongoing career which spans seven countries and more than 50 years:
+I am rebuilding my website after five years of neglect, partly to promote two books already published and a third in the making, and partly to promote two unique program models that have proven effective in my work in Africa during an ongoing career which spans seven countries and more than 50 years:

 My two published books bear little relation to one another, except for the "left" perspective which infuses both: African Chronicles: a memoir of Rhodesia and Nigeria during the turbulent 1960s, described by one reviewer as "a gripping story of adventure and discovery - and a well-researched must-read for anyone who wants to understand why Africa is still held in the doldrums of poverty years after colonialism has ended."
 Always a Work in Progress - a history of policy development within the Nova Scotia New Democratic Party over the past half century.

 The working title of my third book is: The Gambia Saga: An Improbable NGO and a Chancy Little Country in Africa.
 It's a sequel to African Chronicles and covers Louanne's and my engagement with The Gambia over the past three and a half decades.
 The Gambia Saga will have a separate page in this website.